MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ### Authoring errors

-If you have any authoring errors or warnings, the **Authoring errors** tab (1) will list them.
+If you have any authoring errors or warnings, the **Authoring errors** tab (1) will list them, as shown in the following screenshot.
 The list includes details of the error or warning, the type of card (input, transformation, or output), the error level, and a description of the error or warning (2).
-When you select any of the errors or warnings, the respective card will be selected and the configuration pane will open for you to make the needed changes.
+When you select any of the errors or warnings, the respective card will be selected and the configuration side pane will open for you to make the needed changes.

 ![Screenshot that shows a list of authoring errors.](media/dataflows-streaming/dataflows-streaming-28.png)

 ### Runtime errors

-The last available tab in the preview is **Runtime errors** (1).
+The last available tab in the preview is **Runtime errors** (1), as shown in the following screenshot.
 This tab lists any errors in the process of ingesting and analyzing the streaming dataflow after you start it.
 For example, you might get a runtime error if a message came in corrupted, and the dataflow couldn't ingest it and perform the defined transformations.

 Because dataflows might run for a long period of time, this tab offers the option to filter by time span and to download the list of errors and refresh it if needed (2).